orbitmines/archive/projects/_indefinite_future_projects/PENDING (2028+?); Biology.md

 [[2023-04-07]]
 Origin of life: perhaps look in situations which aren't usual except in the formation of some planet: Highly volatile, high temperature (high differences in temperature) environments which might allow for the instantiation of some proto-life and then allow it to persist and not die instantly.

+Is there an example of small group of cells having persisting memory to coordinate restructuring, or does most of the found examples favor ..